 What can’t you eat with a dental bridge?

 You should avoid chewing very sticky and very hard foods with a traditional dental bridge.
 These types of foods can damage or get stuck on your bridge fairly easily.
-It can make it more difficult to clean under the bridge as well.
+This can make it more difficult to clean under the bridge as well.
 You do not have to worry about this with an implant-supported bridge.

 What happens if you get a cavity under a bridge?

 If you get a cavity under a bridge, your dentist will need to remove it and fix the cavity.
 This is a rare occurrence and should not have to be done periodically.
 Dentists rarely need to remove a permanently-secured dental bridge.
 Be sure to floss under your bridge daily to protect it from hidden cavities.

 What causes pain under a dental bridge?

 The most common reason for pain under a bridge is food that has been stuck there for a while.
 Stuck-on food can cause bacteria to irritate your gums if you do not floss properly and daily under a dental bridge.
 This could also lead to gum disease.
 The cause of gum irritation and pain can also be caused by a bridge that does not fit as well as it used to.